DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 <!-- image of Brandi's mockup set 01 goes here -->
 ![Sketches of the new diagram that attempts to explain how money is dispersed.](./brandi_iterations_set_01.jpg)

-The first mockup was a bit complex, which we thought would overwhelm the user and Brandi knew it needed some condensing, but wasn’t sure how to accomplish that.
+The first mockup was a bit complex, which we thought would overwhelm the user.
+Brandi knew it needed some condensing, but wasn’t sure how to accomplish that.

 The team agreed with her at the next intern meeting.
 Additionally, some icons needed to be replaced and the process, as indicated by the arrows, required simplification.

-From that feedback, two versions of the graphic were created - one going in one direction (left to right) and the other one in a circular process.
+From that feedback, two versions of the graphic were created: one going in one direction (left to right) and the other one in a circular process.

 <!-- image of Brandi's mockup set 02 goes here -->